HarmannSinghMann/Motion-detection-using-MGO2/Readme.md

 1. Clone the repository or download the `motion_detection.py` script.
 2. Install the required dependencies: `pip install opencv-python`.
 3. Run the script by providing the video path as an argument:
+    Replace `path/to/video/file.mp4` with the actual path to your video file.

+## License

+This project is licensed under the [MIT License](LICENSE).